Michael-Girma/ALab-USSD/README.md

 ### Starting the script

 All that is needed to get the script to run is installing the dependencies and running the start script.
+Simply execute the line below  - assuming npm is installed.

 ```
 npm install && npm start